uberto/TddInsideOut/README.md

 Moreover refactoring steps should follow these rules:

- - (a) You can extract logic to new static pure methods.
+ - (a) You can extract logic from test only to to new static methods without sideeffects on the test class.
  - (b) You can extract variables and primitives to new immutable objects (Value Object) with only getters and no setters.
 VO can contains either VO or primitive types but not Entities (see next rule).
  - (c) You can create mutable-state objects (Entity) by combining together existing static methods and local variables.
 Entities cannot expose directly their inner status, that is they cannot have getters.
 They can have method that return result of calculation involving their inner state.
  - (d) Never assign or pass an Entity using its class but always use its interface.